litecoinfinance/litecoinfinance/doc/init.md

-Sample init scripts and service configuration for bitcoind
+Sample init scripts and service configuration for litecoinfinanced
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.

-    contrib/init/bitcoind.service:    systemd service unit configuration
+    contrib/init/litecoinfinanced.service:    systemd service unit configuration
-    contrib/init/bitcoind.openrc:     OpenRC compatible SysV style init script contrib/init/bitcoind.openrcconf: OpenRC conf.d file
+    contrib/init/litecoinfinanced.openrc:     OpenRC compatible SysV style init script contrib/init/litecoinfinanced.openrcconf: OpenRC conf.d file
-    contrib/init/bitcoind.conf:       Upstart service configuration file
+    contrib/init/litecoinfinanced.conf:       Upstart service configuration file
-    contrib/init/bitcoind.init:       CentOS compatible SysV style init script
+    contrib/init/litecoinfinanced.init:       CentOS compatible SysV style init script

 Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "bitcoin" user and group.
+All three Linux startup configurations assume the existence of a "litecoinfinance" user and group.
 They must be created before attempting to use these scripts.
-The macOS configuration assumes bitcoind will be set up for the current user.
+The macOS configuration assumes litecoinfinanced will be set up for the current user.

 Configuration
 ---------------------------------

-At a bare minimum, bitcoind requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, bitcoind will shut down promptly after startup.
+At a bare minimum, litecoinfinanced requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, litecoinfinanced will shut down promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that bitcoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that litecoinfinanced and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If bitcoind is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
+If litecoinfinanced is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
 The cookie is generated with random content when the daemon starts, and deleted when it exits.
 Read access to this file controls who can access it through RPC.